rkowalewski/minijava_compiler/README.md

 # Minijava Compiler Project #
 This is a minijava compiler written in java.
-The build an run instructions are the following:
+The build and run instructions are the following:

 ## Build ##
 ``` make